Menu

 The close of our collective worship.
 This may be through a final message, song, prayer, music, liturgy.

 Arrangements for the act of collective worship are made by the school in accordance with the requirements of the School Standards and Framework Act 1998, as amended.
-Parents and carers may, if they so wish, withdraw their children from the arrangements for collective worship or religious education.
+Parents and carers may, if they so wish, withdraw their children from the arrangements for collective worship.
 Such requests should be made to the head teacher in writing.
-Pupils withdrawn from collective worship or religious education will normally remain in a classroom and prepare for the day’s activities under the supervision of a teacher.
+Pupils withdrawn from collective worship will normally remain in a classroom and prepare for the day’s activities under the supervision of a teacher.

 Top